pharaox/carnalitas_x/README.md

 ### Enslaving and Seizing Prisoners

 As in Carnalitas, prisoners can be enslaved via the *Enslave* interaction.
-Prisoners that are already someone else's slaves can be "seized" instead via the *Seize Slave* interaction.
+Prisoners who are already someone else's slaves can be "seized" instead via the *Seize Slave* interaction.

 Unlike Carnalitas, a person can only be enslaved if he or she is a prisoner.
 The *Enslave* interaction is not available on free courtiers.
 Since a prisoner doesn't really have a choice, both *Enslave* and *Seize Slave* interactions are accepted automatically.